 Hindsight bias occurs when we look backwards in time and see events are more predictable than they were at the time a decision was made.
-This bias is also known as the “knew-it-all-along effect” and often involves those annoying “I told you so” people who never really told you anything.
+This bias, also known as the “knew-it-all-along effect,” typically involves those annoying “I told you so” people who never really told you anything.

 For instance, consider driving in the car with your partner and coming to a T in the road.
 Your partner decides to turn right and 4 miles down the road when you realize you are lost you think “I knew we should have taken that left.”

 Hindsight bias can offer a number of benefits in the short run.
 For instance, it can be flattering to believe that our judgment is better than it actually is.
 And, of course, hindsight bias allows us to participate in one of our favorite pastimes — criticizing the decisions of others for their lack of foresight.

 Aside from helping aid in more objective reflection of decisions hindsight bias also has several practical implications.
 For example, consider someone asked to review a paper but knows the results of the previous review from someone else?
 Or a physician asked for a second opinion after knowing the results of the first.
 The results of these actions will likely be biased by some degree.
 Once we know an outcome it becomes easy to find some plausible explanation.

 Hindsight bias helps us become less accountable for our decisions, less critical of ourselves, and over-confident in our ability to make decisions.

 One of the most interesting things I discovered when researching hindsight bias was the impact on our legal system and the perceptions of jurors.

 Harvard Professor Max Bazerman offers: